Take Home Pay Calculator: See Your Real Paycheck After Taxes

 How do I calculate my take home pay from my salary?

 Divide annual salary by pay periods to get gross pay.
-Subtract pre-tax deductions, then apply FICA (7.65% on most wages), federal income tax withholding per IRS Publication 15-T tables based on your W-4, and your state's withholding rate.
-Subtract any post-tax deductions.
+Separate income-tax-only deductions from deductions that also reduce FICA wages, then apply FICA, federal withholding per IRS Publication 15-T, state/local withholding, and post-tax deductions.
 The result is net take-home pay.
 Our Paycheck Calculator automates this six-step process.

 What is the difference between gross pay and take home pay?